 The next graph was captured at the same time from an RS-UV3 where the high pass filter was not disabled.

-Instead of a nice horizontal line, it droops down because the lower frequencies are lost.
+Instead of a nice horizontal line, it droops back to the center because the lower frequencies are lost.

 There are different - and incompatible - ways to get 2400 bits per second through a voice radio.